Large Graph Performance

 ])

-While the void styles are a good way of solving performance problems for lower zoom levels they have the obvious drawback that they don’t render anything.
-However, we can easily create dedicated styles that solve the main performance problems in rendering and still are useful at conveying shape and position of nodes, edges, and labels.
-ShapeNodeStyle works pretty well for low-fidelity rendering of nodes, labels are better hidden when they get too small, but edges lack an out-of-the-box solution for fast low-fidelity rendering.
+While the void styles are a good way to solve performance problems for lower zoom levels, they have the obvious drawback that they don’t render anything.
+However, you can easily create dedicated styles that solve the main performance problems in rendering and still convey the shape and position of nodes, edges, and labels.
+ShapeNodeStyle works well for low-fidelity rendering of nodes.
+Labels are better hidden when they get too small, but edges lack an out-of-the-box solution for fast low-fidelity rendering.

 Possible edge rendering optimizations for low zoom levels are:

-• The edge is not clipped at the node outline.
-This takes advantage of the fact that edges are drawn below nodes by default and thus the node’s visual lies above the edge’s.
-However, if arrows are desired/needed and the ports are not already at the node boundary, then clipping is needed again, otherwise the arrow will end in the middle of a node.
-Using a level-of-detail style to switch from an edge style with arrows to another without is a viable option, though.
+- The edge is not clipped at the node outline.
+This takes advantage of the fact that edges are drawn below nodes by default, and thus the node’s visual lies above the edge’s.
+However, if arrows are desired/needed and the ports are not already at the node boundary, then clipping is needed again; otherwise, the arrow will end in the middle of a node.
+Using a level-of-detail style to switch from an edge style with arrows to one without is a viable option.

-• Edge bends are not rendered, depending on the zoom level, which offers a simpler representation when full fidelity is not needed.
-This assumes that bends are mostly used for minor deviations from the overall edge shape — if bends are instead used to route an edge a long distance through the graph this results in a worse visualization of course.
-As usual, this depends very much on the graph and rendering bends even at lower zoom levels doesn’t have a large impact.
+- Edge bends are not rendered, depending on the zoom level, which offers a simpler representation when full fidelity is not needed.
+This assumes that bends are mostly used for minor deviations from the overall edge shape.
+If bends are instead used to route an edge a long distance through the graph, this results in a worse visualization.
+As usual, this depends very much on the graph, and rendering bends even at lower zoom levels doesn’t have a large impact.

-• Very short edges, such as those between close nodes in a cluster of nodes can be hidden.
-By taking the zoom level into account we can consider the actual on-screen length of the edge.
+- Very short edges, such as those between close nodes in a cluster of nodes, can be hidden.
+By taking the zoom level into account, you can consider the actual on-screen length of the edge.
 In large graphs with many nodes that are close to each other and connected, this can prevent most edges from being rendered at all.

 Virtualization

-Virtualization in CanvasComponent trims the DOM to the elements that are actually visible.
-The benefit of this is obvious: after zooming into a small area of the graph only a few elements remain in the DOM (see Positive and negative aspects of virtualization, left picture).
-Virtualization works well when a few hundred visuals or less need to be removed or added at a time but can result in significant stutter if thousands of elements are affected.
-The latter happens typically while panning or zooming the viewport with a large graph at a low zoom level.
-(See Positive and negative aspects of virtualization, right picture: when the graph is panned to the right all elements which are moved outside the viewport have to be removed from the DOM.
+Virtualization in CanvasComponent trims the DOM to include only the elements that are currently visible.
+The benefit of this is clear: after zooming into a small area of the graph, only a few elements remain in the DOM (see Positive and negative aspects of virtualization, left picture).
+Virtualization works well when a few hundred visuals or fewer need to be removed or added at a time.
+However, it can result in significant stutter if thousands of elements are affected.
+This typically happens while panning or zooming the viewport with a large graph at a low zoom level.
+(See Positive and negative aspects of virtualization, right picture: when the graph is panned to the right, all elements that are moved outside the viewport must be removed from the DOM.
 This can considerably slow down the panning.)

-There is no easy solution to this as virtualization is both necessary at higher zoom levels and a burden at lower zoom levels.
-Turning off virtualization below a given zoom level improves performance of panning the viewport but it can create a noticeable delay when crossing the zoom level threshold while zooming in either direction.
-This delay happens because when crossing the threshold all elements suddenly need their visuals created, even if outside the viewport.
+There is no easy solution to this, as virtualization is both necessary at higher zoom levels and a burden at lower zoom levels.
+Turning off virtualization below a given zoom level improves the panning performance of the viewport, but it can create a noticeable delay when crossing the zoom level threshold while zooming in either direction.
+This delay occurs because when crossing the threshold, all elements suddenly need their visuals created, even if they are outside the viewport.
 The exact threshold value thus needs to be determined empirically with the graph in question to find a suitable trade-off between pause length while zooming and frame rate while panning.

 isVisible(context, rectangle, node) {